arnovandash/Matcha/README.md

 	NOTE: node_modules has been ignored from git, so it will not be pushed.
 This is intentional; it's a big folder.
 Include any new packages in the packages.json and inform the team of the new required packages

 Start the server:
-	'node server/server.js' from the root directory of the project
+	'./bin/www' from the root directory of the project